Joanne Abbott, ASN

 Director of Policy and Outreach

-Barbara joined NAMI Indiana in January 2014 to coordinate the expansion of CIT for Youth around Indiana.
-In this role, Barbara assists Indiana communities in developing local CIT for Youth coalitions and trainings.
-Prior to her time at NAMI, Barbara worked as a legislative assistant to Louisiana Congressman Bill Cassidy, specializing in mental health and education policy.
+Barbara joined NAMI Indiana in January 2014.
+She leads NAMI Indiana's policy and outreach team and staffs the organization’s public policy committee.
+Barbara’s policy work focuses on psychiatric crisis and recovery services and supports, inpatient and residential psychiatric care bed tracking, first episode psychosis intervention programs, services for individuals with both intellectual disability and mental illness, and how models of funding determine accessibility and quality of care.
+Prior to her time at NAMI, Barbara worked as a legislative assistant to Louisiana Senator Bill Cassidy, focusing on mental health and education policy.
 Barbara received her B.A. in Sociology from Tulane University in New Orleans and spent time as a high school math teacher before moving to Washington D.C.
-She is now the director of policy and outreach at NAMI Indiana.

 Operations and Finance Coordinator